Skip to content

 Here, traditional looms from 100 years ago are used.
 Fabrics woven gently and slowly on these traditional looms bring out the inherent texture of natural materials such as cotton, silk, and hemp, creating a nostalgic and warm quality.
 The appeal lies in the fact that the textiles become stronger and gain character with each use.
 The attention to detail is unwavering, with some products even undergoing processes like "twisting yarn" and dyeing in-house.
 Additionally, the drying process after washing is kept natural.
 All of this results in a feature where the fabrics are finished without seams, contributing to a comfortable feel against the skin.

-• Iwasa original processing that adds water and oil repellency.
+• Iwasa's original processing that adds water and oil repellency.

-These processes are applied when dyeing the fabric, so you can get a consistent and consistent effect.
-The effect lasts semi-permanently.
-Not only the main body, but all parts such as the gusset and handle are made of processed materials.
-It is a high-quality material that is popular for formal use because of its unique luster and ability to dye deep black.
-This process is ideal for formal bags that will be used for a long time.
+These processes are applied when the fabric is dyed, so a consistent effect is obtained.
+The effect lasts almost permanently.
+Not only the main body, but all parts such as the gusset and handles are made from the processed material.
+It is a high-quality material that is popular for formal use due to its unique luster and deep black color.
+This is the ideal processing for formal bags that will last a long time.

 During the dyeing process of the fabric, these treatments are applied, resulting in a uniform and stable effect.
 The effect is semi-permanent and long-lasting.
 Not only the main body but also all parts, including gussets and handles, are made from processed materials.
 It is a popular high-end material for formal use, known for its unique glossiness and deep black color.
 This processing is ideal for formal bags intended for long-term use.

-VOICE IWASA's manufacturing would not be possible without collaboration with craftsmen.
-I asked the craftsman.
+VOICE IWASA's manufacturing would not be possible without collaboration with artisans.
+We asked a craftsman about it.

 What are the differences between Yonezawa weave and other production areas?

-• Yonezawa-ori has a long history, starting with linen fabrics and silk fabrics, and is now a production area that can produce a wide range of products including Japanese clothing, men's and women's clothing, and formal wear, including synthetic fibers and composite textiles with synthetic fibers.
-Masu.
+• Yonezawa weaving has a long history, beginning with linen and silk fabrics, and now includes synthetic and composite fabrics with synthetic fibers, making it a production area capable of producing a wide range of items, including Japanese clothing, men's and women's clothing, and formal wear.

-In the field of weaving, it is a production area with technical capabilities comparable to Como in Italy, which is said to be the best in the world.
+It is a production area with technical capabilities comparable to Como, Italy, which is said to be the best in the world in the field of weaving.
 Yonezawa weave has a long history, starting with hemp and silk textiles, and now includes complex fabrics made from synthetic and blended fibers.
 It has become a production area that can produce a wide range of items such as traditional Japanese clothing, men's and women's clothing , and formal wear.
 In the field of weaving, it is a region with a level of technical expertise that rivals Italy's Como, which is said to be the best in the world in terms of weaving technology.

 Please explain the challenges in handling triacetate yarn and the reasons for using triacetate.

-②As the main raw material is natural pulp, it is eco-friendly and sustainable.
+②Since it is made primarily from natural pulp, it is eco-friendly and sustainable.

-We use triacetate when developing materials based on these three factors.
+We use triacetate in our material development based on these three elements.

-However, since triacetate is a very delicate fiber, careful and time-consuming work and skilled techniques are required to control the LOT from warping to weaving, and to prevent wrinkles during the dyeing process and maintain surface quality.
-For this reason, each process requires a specialist, and by dividing labor, we are able to achieve efficiency and high quality in each process.
+However, triacetate is a very delicate fiber, so it requires time-consuming and careful work and skilled techniques to manage the lot from warping to weaving, to prevent wrinkles during dyeing, and to maintain the surface quality.
+Therefore, specialists are needed for each process, and a division of labor is used to ensure efficiency and high quality at each process.
 There are several reasons for its use:

 1:To create unique materials.